rclone/rclone/docs/content/docs.md

 It can also be useful to ensure perfect ordering when using `--order-by`.

+If both `--check-first` and `--order-by` are set when doing `rclone move` then rclone will use the transfer thread to delete source files which don't need transferring.
+This will enable perfect ordering of the transfers and deletes but will cause the transfer stats to have more items in than expected.

 Using this flag can use more memory as it effectively sets `--max-backlog` to infinite.
 This means that all the info on the objects to transfer is held in memory before the transfers start.